 manage your emotions and break your old patterns.

-your child’s world.
-It’s worth the effort to make a change, and you don’t
+child’s world.
+It’s worth the effort to make a change, and you don’t have to

 to find support and resources in your community that can help you break the